turesheim/eclipse-timekeeper/README.md

 ### Database configuration

-Since version 2.0 data are stored in an SQL database.
-It is per default stored under **<workspace>/.timekeeper/**, one instance per workspace using the embedded [h2 database](http://www.h2database.com/html/main.html).
-If you rather store it on a different location you can change this under **Timekeeper** page in the preference settings.

-If you'd rather use a database server you can download h2 from their website, start it and change the preference setting accordingly.
+Since version 2.0 data are stored in a embedded [h2 database](http://www.h2database.com/html/main.html) under **~/.timekeeper/**.
+Timekeeper will utilize a H2 feature known as [*mixed mode*](http://h2database.com/html/features.html#auto_mixed_mode) to automatically start on port 9090 if more connections are required.

 ## Building